acatalina/hiddenShoes/README.md

 Kixstand (Hidden Shoes) is a basic shoe shop developed as part of a technical test.

-You can see the shoes available in the store, filter them by colours, navigate into a product page and see more information regarding the particular product including description, sizes available, quantity available to order and related products match by colour.
+You can see the shoes available in the store, filter them by colours, navigate into a product page and see more information regarding the particular product including description, bigger image by clicking on it, sizes available, quantity available and related products matched by colour.

-You can visit the end project [here](https://acatalina.github.io/hiddenshoes)

 ## Getting started